wangyu-ustc/MemoryLLM/README.md

 # MemoryLLM: Towards Self-Updatable Large Language Models

-This is the official code for the paper:
+This is the official code for the paper: **MemoryLLM: Towards Self-Updatable Large Language Models**.
-**MemoryLLM: Towards Self-Updatable Large Language Models**.
+The model is open-sourced at https://huggingface.co/YuWangX/memoryllm-7b

 # Load Model
 First clone the repository and get into the repository: